Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Add the users to roles/iam.roleViewer role.
 - [x] Add the users to a group, and add this group to roles/browser.
 - [ ] Add the users to a group, and add this group to roles/iam.roleViewer role.

+To allow a few team members to view the hierarchical structure of your Google Cloud organization while following Google-recommended practices, you should:

+### Correct Answer:
+- **[3] Add the users to a group, and add this group to roles/browser.**

+### Explanation:
+- **[1] Add the users to roles/browser role**: Assigning roles directly to individual users is not a best practice because it becomes hard to manage as the number of users grows.
+- **[2] Add the users to roles/iam.roleViewer role**: The `roles/iam.roleViewer` role is not the appropriate role for viewing the hierarchical structure of folders and projects.
+- **[3] Add the users to a group, and add this group to roles/browser**: This is the recommended practice.
+By adding users to a group and then assigning the role to the group, you can easily manage permissions at scale.
+The `roles/browser` role provides the necessary permissions to view the organization’s structure.
+- **[4] Add the users to a group, and add this group to roles/iam.roleViewer role**: Again, the `roles/iam.roleViewer` role is not intended for viewing the organizational structure.
+The `roles/browser` role is more suitable.

 **[⬆ Back to Top](#table-of-contents)**